iOS 14 and Facebook ads: All you need to know

 3. Update your Facebook SDK (if applicable)

-4. Prepare for further reporting loss
+4. Prepare for reporting loss

 In my deep dive guidance for iOS 14, I cover several different options to recoup, or at least mitigate as much as possible, reporting data loss from iPhone users.
 I also cover how to understand and measure the impact of your data loss.